WenjianYu/randQB_auto/README.md

 image1.jpg -- A scenic image

-Aminer100K_matrix.txt -- A keyword-person matrix from "AMiner" (in COO format)
+Aminer100K_matrix.zip -- A keyword-person matrix (in COO format) from "AMiner" (Please unzip it)

 Aminer100K_s.mat -- Accurate singular values of Aminer100K matrix (obtained with SVD)